25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 From Jodi of Family Travel Magazine

-Often associated with Halloween, there are lots of things to do in Salem MA beyond the month of October, and it’s one of the best places to visit in New England year-round.
+Often associated with Halloween, there are lots of things to do in Salem, MA beyond October, and it’s one of the coolest places to visit in New England year-round.

 Start your visit with the Salem Heritage Trail, a self-guided walking tour around the city that is marked with a red line on the sidewalks.
 It will take you by many of the most popular attractions in the city.